ramp-eu/Central_Sensing_and_Perception/doc/docs/install/install.md

 You should see the entities in, e.g. firefox, at the address <http://localhost:1026/v2/entities>.

 This docker container starts the creation of topology (nodes, edges) from the given map file and with included annotations from the annotation file.
 As a default, IML lab will be started with 4 annotations, as is the case in this example, where usage of the files is commented.

-To use arbitrary annotations file and map file, go to the folder test/docker_compose_files/Central_SP_docker, where you can find an example of docker-compose.yml that starts everything on a local machine, the file with annotations - annotations.ini, the map files - map.png and CHEMI.yaml, and also a topology.launch if you want to change the size of the grid cell for calculating the topology.
-To use these files, first uncomment the lines in the docker-compose.yml with these files, and put the files in the same folder where you have your docker-compose.yml file.
+To use arbitrary annotations file and map file:

+* go to the folder test/docker_compose_files/Central_SP_docker, where you can find an example of docker-compose.yml that starts everything on a local machine, the file with annotations - annotations.ini, the map files - map.png and CHEMI.yaml, and also a topology.launch if you want to change the size of the grid cell for calculating the topology.
+* to use these files, first uncomment the lines in the docker-compose.yml with these files, and put the files in the same folder where you have your docker-compose.yml file.

 The files CHEMI.yaml and map.png can have arbitrary names, but do not change the image line in yaml file:
 ```
 #CHEMI.yaml
 image: map.png